zanoniaustin/Software-Architecture/ADRs/adr1.md

 Being a small indie game developer we are needing a Game Engine that has low startup costs, is easy to learn, and has multi platform capability.

 ## Rationale
-There were many Gaming Engines that were in contention.
-The two most known engines, and the ones that were the most looked into were Unity and Unreal.
-These are two of the most used gaming engines for 3D games.
-Both are well supported with documentation and a community for learning.
-Unity is known for being easier to learn and has not inital payment required for small games.
-Unreal requires a flat percent for all profits made from the game.
+The two 3D gaming engines considered are the most well know engines, Unity and Unreal.
+For cost being a small company our predicted sales should remain in the free or minimal payment category for Unity, while Unreal requires 5% of every sale made.
+Unity is commonly known for being very easy to learn and has a large community with alot of documentation, Unreal also has a large community, but would require alot more up front training.
+Both engines support multi platform functionality.

 ## Status
 Based on our evaluations into different Gaming Engines, it is decided that we will be using the Unity Gaming Engine.